On this page:

 The Timber Program of the Mountain Resorts Branch is responsible for:

-- The implementation of the Resort Timber Administration Act (RTAA) and associated regulations (Controlled Recreation Area (Resort Timber Administration Act) Regulation, and Resort Timber Administration Act (Specified Enactment) Regulation)
+- The implementation of the Resort Timber Administration Act (RTAA) and associated regulations such as Controlled Recreation Area (Resort Timber Administration Act) Regulation, and Resort Timber Administration Act (Specified Enactment) Regulation

 - Making Statutory Decisions under the Forest Act for timber harvesting within Controlled Recreation Areas across the Province of British Columbia

 - Provide expert professional and technical advice to both resort clients and to the MRB team regarding forest management including tenures, forest health, fire protection, forest legislation, timber cruising, timber harvesting, etc.